 Should student loan interest rates double next July, college-aged Millennials squatting inside academia’s ivory tower could find themselves entombed, indefinitely.
+If you are looking to start a business after college you can apply for a short term business loan.
 Passed by a Democrat-controlled Congress five years ago, the College Cost Reduction and Access Act, that reduced the subsidized Stafford loan interest rate to 3.4 percent, faces eminent demise should the current Republican majority decide not to intervene.
 However, that hasn’t deterred the tens of thousands of concerned students preparing for the fight of their adult lives.

 If an increase does indeed occur, Kathryn Angleton, a senior at Florida State University studying economics, has already attributed it to several factors; namely our recuperating economy, and the budget battles being waged by state legislatures fighting record deficits.

 “Policymakers constantly change the rates or specifics for loan qualifications as a short term solution, not taking into consideration the long term externalities that both the government and each individual student are faced with,” Angleton observed. “[W]ho’s to say policy makers won’t simply continue to increase the interest rates, thus keeping graduates stuck in a cycle of perpetual debt?”